lumeirne/The-Python-Vault/README.md

-# Simply Python
+# The Python Vault

-Welcome to the Simply Python project!
-This repository contains a collection of Python scripts and projects aimed at simplifying various tasks and demonstrating Python's capabilities.
+Welcome to the The Python Vault!
+This repository contains a collection of Python scripts and concepts aimed at simplifying various tasks and demonstrating Python's capabilities.

 ## Table of Contents